 You should, industry experts say, “Think about the best time to go to the negotiating table.
 Particularly if you’ve lived in the house you’re selling for a time, moving out requires a lot of labour.
 To that end, you’ll want to be sure that the offer you select has a closing date that meets your requirements.
 Everything is based on timing.
 Many sellers want a quick closing, but some need more time to move.
 If the timing is better for them in that instance, even a reduced sale price offer can be more appealing.”

-Red-Flag Assistance for Home Sellers in Riverside
+Red-Flag Assistance for Home Sellers in San Bernardino

 These are undoubtedly some of the most significant warning signs that property sellers should be on the lookout for, but there are a great deal more.
 A knowledgeable local agent can help you spot further warning signs and prevent you from choosing a bad offer.
-In that case, be sure to get in touch with us right away at 951-476-3231 if you’re one of the Riverside home sellers who wants to make a prudent decision.
+In that case, be sure to get in touch with us right away at 951-476-3231 if you’re one of the San Bernardino home sellers who wants to make a prudent decision.